 One of such accounting functionalities that are taken care by QuickBooks Desktop is inventory management.
 With the help of this easy-to-use accounting software, you can easily track and manage inventories by creating and building Inventory Assembly Items.
 Inventory assembly items are a combination of sub-assemblies, part inventory items into single inventory items.

 Further, we can also define Inventory Assembly Items as a line item that is used while creating sales or purchase forms.
 Creating and adding Inventory Assembly Items is usually a two-step process that primarily includes:

-- First of all, you need to define Bill of Materials to identify different components that you have to list in assembly item.
-And, after that you will also need to build assembly item quantity so that QuickBooks can automatically deduct components parts from add new quantities and inventory of the assembled items.
+- First of all, you need to define the Bill of Materials to identify different components that you have to list in assembly item.
+And, after that, you will also need to build assembly item quantity so that QuickBooks can automatically deduct components parts from adding new quantities and inventory of the assembled items.

 - After defining and specifying inventory assembly items, you will need to add different inventories by building them.
 And, do ensure that assembly items are accurate to inventory quantities.

 At this point in time, it is also indispensable for you to understand the basic differences between Group Items and Inventory Assembly Items.

 |Such items cannot be taken or included in any other nested inventory assembly item.||Such items can be easily included and nested in other inventory assembly items.|